Proven-Paradox/shaper-system/Handbook.md

 These are just extra rules that aren't necessary for the game to run, but if you're interested in a bit more to work with these are things to consider.

 ## Flavor Skills
 The Core Skills may determine whether or not a character survives a given situation.
 They can reflect some things about a characters’ personality, but are also important to consider from a mechanical standpoint.
 Not all skills have to be this way however.
-If allowed by the Arbiter, all characters start with 8 flavor skill points and gain an addition 3 every time they buy skill points with XP.
+If allowed by the Arbiter, all characters start with 8 flavor skill points.
+You have half as many flavor skill points as regular ones.
+(Reminder that all fractions round down.)
 These can only be put into Skills that flesh out the character’s personality, reflecting hobbies or a trade that they have outside of their adventuring.
 Checks involving these skills may only come up rarely, and are not meant to solve real problems the character will face.
 The following list contains some examples, but by no means all of them.
 Players should talk with their Arbiter if something they think their character would want to be good at isn’t on this list.

 #### Academics (Type)
 Attributes: Mind, Heart